-This type is characterized by the appearance of white pseudomembranes covering the tongue, soft palate, and oral mucous membranes.
+This type is characterized by the appearance of white particles covering the tongue and mouth area.
 When removed, you uncover a reddened, worn-down surface.
 They can be very painful.
-This can make swallowing and breathing difficult.
+This can make swallowing and breathing hard.

 They most often appear in people with HIV (up to 90% of cases), being one of the first signs of this disease.
-Although it’s one of the most common opportunistic infections that affect this group of patients, incidence has gone down in recent years.
+However, although most of the cases happen in HIV cases, it has become less and less common over the years.

-It also affects people with cancer due to their weakened immune system, and newborns because they are still developing.
+It also affects people with cancer due to their weakened immune system, and newborns because they’re still developing.

 This kind is also relatively common.
 Clinically characterized by: